or email firstname.lastname@example.org

 By Invitation Only

-3rd - 8th Grade Boys and Girls
+2nd - 8th Grade Boys and Girls

-and girls of all age divisions, this tournament offers a platform to take your team's skills to the next level.
+The All-Star Weekend Tournament showcases teams from all over the country and beyond.
+It is open to boys & girls of all age divisions, this tournament offers a platform to take your team's skills to the next level.

-• Coaches there will be a small hospitality meal on the night of team check in
+• Coaches there will be a small hospitality meal on the night of team check in.

 *TEAM CONFIRMATION IS NOT CONFIRMED UNTIL PAYMENT IS RECEIVED